Shimizu-Technology/shimizu-order-suite/docs/analytics_integration.md

 # PostHog Analytics Integration

-This document outlines how PostHog analytics is integrated into the Hafaloha application for tracking user behavior, feature usage, and system events.
+This document outlines how PostHog analytics is integrated into the Shimizu Order Suite application for tracking user behavior, feature usage, and system events.

 ## Overview